 - 1. Baseline fracture risk probabilities, by increasing the baseline fracture rates by up to 100%. - 2.
 Years of maintenance of full treatment effect after stopping zoledronic acid treatment. - 3.
 The duration of the efficacy decline for anabolic agents, including no decline over lifetime horizon. - 4.
 Zoledronic acid ramp-up time to full efficacy (base case was full efficacy throughout). - 5.
 Comparison to no treatment, rather than to zoledronic acid. - 6.
 NMA relative risk estimates by excluding open-label teriparatide data from the ACTIVE trial. - 7.
-Increased relative risk of subsequent fracture.
+Increased relative risk of subsequent fracture. - 8.
+Excess mortality risk after vertebral and other non-hip fractures

-- 8. Duration of teriparatide and abaloparatide therapy as studied in the trials (i.e., 21 and 18 months, respectively, vs. the labeled indication of two years in the base case). - 9.
-The inclusion of a disutility for zoledronic acid infusion-related reaction (adverse event). - 10.
-The inclusion of a disutility for morphometric vertebral fractures - 11.
-Baseline fracture risk in higher risk patient groups who cannot tolerate zoledronic acid.
+- 9. Duration of teriparatide and abaloparatide therapy as studied in the trials (i.e., 21 and 18 months, respectively, vs. the labeled indication of two years in the base case). - 10.
+The inclusion of a disutility for zoledronic acid infusion-related reaction (adverse event). - 11.
+The inclusion of a disutility for morphometric vertebral fractures - 12.
+Baseline fracture risk in higher risk patient groups who cannot tolerate zoledronic acid. - 13.
+Inclusion of excess mortality risk after vertebral and other (i.e., non-hip) non-vertebral fractures - 14.
+Efficacy estimates from NMA including VERO-trial datai - 15.
+Baseline fracture risks from a retrospective observational cohort study using US administrative claims data from fee-for-service Medicare beneficiaries i